• The Courage to Serve: How Leanne Babcock Heals Through Veteran Farming -62

 40 mins

-Connect with Mindy Dougherty:
+📱 Connect with Dayna:

-Kim Liska served in the United States Army/Reserves as a Combat Medic, Combat Nurse, Flight Nurse Instructor and one of the Top Female athletes in the Army.
+Kim Liszka served in the United States Army/Reserves as a Combat Medic, Combat Nurse, Flight Nurse Instructor and one of the Top Female athletes in the Army.
 Kim worked 20+ years as an ER nurse and decided to explore the world as a travel nurse.
 She's an Advanced Wilderness Expedition Provider and Chief Medical Officer for numerous endurance/survival expeditions in different countries.
 Kim has a son, Jace and a daughter in law, Sammy and 2 grand animals, Joey & Bear.
 Her dog Camo is her best buddy.
 Camo is the sweetest yellow Labrador Retriever to walk this earth.
 He loves licking snow, riding the ocean waves, visiting carnivore food trucks and loves belly rubs and treats.
 Fun Facts: Kim's lived in the Reality TV World!
 Fear Factor, American Ninja Warrior-Military Edition, American Tarzan, Spartan Namibia and more to come!

 Be sure to follow or subscribe to Dog Tag Diaries wherever you listen to podcasts.